Content

 Finally, having irregular periods and hormone fluctuations with PCOS can trigger cravings for calorie-dense foods and make it harder to manage appetite.
 This makes sticking to nutritious food choices and healthy portions more difficult.

-PCOS weight gain is frustrating, but with a multifaceted approach to healthy habits, you can regain control of your weight, health, and wellness.
+PCOS weight gain is frustrating.
+But with a multifaceted approach to healthy habits, you can regain control of your weight, health, and wellness.

 If you’re looking to lose weight with PCOS, remember:

 You’re not alone.
 Millions of women live with polycystic ovarian syndrome and the many challenges it can bring.
-If you’re finding PCOS weight loss hard, know you’re not alone, and it’s not your fault.
+If you’re finding PCOS weight loss hard, know you’re not alone — and it’s not your fault.

 There are options.
 PCOS may present obstacles, but that doesn’t mean you’re defenseless against them.
-Healthy lifestyle habits, along with weight loss medications in some cases, can be very effective.
+Healthy lifestyle habits, along with weight loss medications in some cases, can be effective.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!